srlinuxeurope/DCFPartnerHackathon/clab/README.md

-# How to run this lab on your own environment?
+# How to run this CLAB topology on your own environment?

 ## Environment variables